Space colonization

-Space colonization (also called space settlement or extraterrestrial colonization) is the use of outer space or celestial bodies other than Earth for permanent habitation or as extraterrestrial territory.
+Space colonization (or extraterrestrial colonization) is the settlement or colonization of outer space and astronomical bodies.
+The concept in its broad sense has been applied to any permanent human presence in space, such as a space habitat or other extraterrestrial settlements.
+It may involve a process of occupation or control for exploitation, such as extraterrestrial mining.

-The inhabitation and territorial use of extraterrestrial space has been proposed to be realized by for example building space settlements or extraterrestrial mining enterprises.
-To date, no permanent space settlement other than temporary space habitats have been set up, nor any extraterrestrial territory or land has been legally claimed.

 Making territorial claims in space is prohibited by international space law, defining space as a common heritage.
-International space law has had the goal to prevent colonial claims and militarization of space, advocating the installation of international regimes to regulate access to and sharing of space, particularly for specific locations such as the limited space of geostationary orbit or the Moon.
+International space law has had the goal to prevent colonial claims and militarization of space, and has advocated the installation of international regimes to regulate access to and sharing of space, particularly for specific locations such as the limited space of geostationary orbit or the Moon.
+To date, no permanent space settlement other than temporary space habitats have been established, nor has any extraterrestrial territory or land been internationally claimed.
+Currently there are also no plans for building a space colony by any government.
+However, many proposals, speculations, and designs, particularly for extraterrestrial settlements have been made through the years, and a considerable number of space colonization advocates and groups are active.
+Currently, the dominant private launch provider SpaceX, has been the most prominent organization planning space colonization on Mars, though having not reached a development stage beyond launch and landing systems.

-Many arguments both for and against space settlement have been made.
-The two most common in favor of colonization are survival of human civilization and life from Earth in the event of a planetary-scale disaster (natural or human-made), and the availability of additional resources in space that could enable expansion of human society.
-The most common objections to colonization include concerns that the commodification of the cosmos may be likely to enhance the interests of the already powerful, including major economic and military institutions; enormous opportunity cost as compared to expending the same resources here on Earth; exacerbation of pre-existing detrimental processes such as wars, economic inequality, and environmental degradation.
+Space colonization raises numerous socio-political questions.
+Many arguments for and against space settlement have been made.
+The two most common reasons in favor of colonization are the survival of humans and life independent of Earth, making humans a multiplanetary species, in the event of a planetary-scale disaster (natural or human-made), and the commercial use of space particularly for enabling a more sustainable expansion of human society through the availability of additional resources in space, reducing environmental damage on and exploitation of Earth.
+The most common objections include concerns that the commodification of the cosmos may be likely to continue pre-existing detrimental processes such as environmental degradation, economic inequality and wars, enhancing the interests of the already powerful, and at the cost of investing in solving existing major environmental and social issues.

-A space settlement would set a precedent that would raise numerous socio-political questions.
-The mere construction of the needed infrastructure presents daunting technological and economic challenges.
-Space settlements are generally conceived as providing for nearly all (or all) the needs of larger numbers of humans, in an environment out in space that is very hostile to human life and inaccessible for maintenance and supply from Earth.
-It would involve much development of currently primitive technologies, such as controlled ecological life-support systems.
-Because of the present cost of sending anything from the surface of the Earth into orbit (around $1400 per kg, or $640 per pound, to low Earth orbit by Falcon Heavy), a space settlement would currently be a massively expensive project.
-On the technological front, there is ongoing progress in making access to space cheaper (reusable launch systems could reach $20 per kg to orbit), and in creating automated manufacturing and construction techniques.
+The mere construction of an extraterrestrial settlement, with the needed infrastructure, presents daunting technological, economic and social challenges.
+Space settlements are generally conceived as providing for nearly all (or all) the needs of larger numbers of humans.
+The environment in space is very hostile to human life and not readily accessible, particularly for maintenance and supply.
+It would involve much advancement of currently primitive technologies, such as controlled ecological life-support systems.
+With the high cost of orbital spaceflight (around $1400 per kg, or $640 per pound, to low Earth orbit by SpaceX Falcon Heavy), a space settlement would currently be massively expensive, but ongoing progress in reusable launch systems aim to change that (possibly reaching $20 per kg to orbit), and in creating automated manufacturing and construction techniques.

-There are yet no plans for building space settlement by any large-scale organization, either government or private.
-However, many proposals, speculations, and designs for space settlements have been made through the years, and a considerable number of space colonization advocates and groups are active.
-Several famous scientists, such as Freeman Dyson, have come out in favor of space settlement.